BAJAJ FINSERV DIRECT LIMITED

 • Be among the most actively traded stocks

-• Have a high public shareholding
+• Maintain a high public shareholding (free float)

-How to calculate Sensex
+How to Calculate Sensex

 Formula: